-- Failing to file required documents.
-In order to file bankruptcy, you need to complete the bankruptcy schedules which includes listing all of your assets, income and exemptions.
-Oftentimes, pro se bankruptcy filers do not file all of the required bankruptcy documents which can result in having the case dismissed.
+- Failing to file required documents and schedules.
+To file bankruptcy you must complete the extensive bankruptcy schedules which includes listing all of your assets, income and exemptions.
+Oftentimes, pro se bankruptcy filers do not file all of the required bankruptcy documents which can result in their bankruptcy being dismissed.

 - Failing to Protect Assets.
-In order to protect your property and assets in both Chapter 7 and Chapter 13 bankruptcy you need to understand bankruptcy exemptions.
-Many prose filers do not list the proper exemptions and therefore risk losing their property.
-An experienced bankruptcy attorneys, such as Levitt and Slafkes, fully understand what is necessary to protect your property and can guide you through this.
+To protect your property and assets in both Chapter 7 and Chapter 13 bankruptcy you need to understand bankruptcy exemptions.
+Many pro se filers do not list the proper exemptions and therefore risk losing their property.
+Experienced NJ bankruptcy attorneys Bruce Levitt and Shelley Slafkes, fully understand what is necessary to protect your property and can guide you through this.

-Because Levitt & Slafkes, P.C. has already helped thousands of clients through the bankruptcy process, we understand exactly what you are going through, and we are here to answer all your questions.
+Levitt & Slafkes, P.C. has already successfully helped thousands of clients through the bankruptcy process.
+We are here to answer all your questions and to help you.
 Call us at 973-323-2953, or contact us online to schedule a free consultation.